— Syrinq —

 — PERSONALITY

-Curious to explore and discover the world at her own pace, the knight does best if given the freedom.
-It took her a long time to form a genuine connection to magic itself, which was ironic, considering the knight's an elemental.
-Plenty times told to surpass the peak, it wasn't of interest at all, especially so once she felt and realised she was lacking.
-While Syrinq had plenty of knowledge about magic, she had to teach herself about everything else.
-A fierce force in combat and powerful magic caster, she'd pull it off by allowing herself to plainly be.
-Through her own experience and curiosity, the knight walked her own path.
+Curious to explore and discover the world at their own pace, the knight does best if given the freedom.
+It took them a long time to form a genuine connection to magic itself, which was ironic, considering the knight's an elemental.
+Plenty times told to surpass the peak, it wasn't of interest at all, especially so once they felt and realised they were lacking.
+While Syrinq had plenty of knowledge about magic, they had to teach themself about everything else.
+A fierce force in combat and powerful magic caster, they'd pull it off by allowing themself to plainly be.
+Through their own experience and curiosity, the knight walked their own path.

 It got easier once Syrinq met like-minded individuals, whom made the world feel a little less lonely.
-The first was her cat, whom she still loves to snuggle to this day.
+The first was their cat, whom they still love to snuggle to this day.
 The second was the orc Lance, whom would actually listen instead of dismiss.
-The third was the Knight Squad she still runs with to this day, a close companion and comradeship she could never do without.
-The fourth was her returned cousin Keme, who finally understood the reasonings of her abrupt leave upon finishing magic tutelage.
+The third was the Knight Squad they still run with to this day, a close companion and comradeship they could never do without.
+The fourth was their returned cousin Keme, who finally understood the reasonings of their abrupt leave upon concluding magic tutelage.
 The fifth were former allies-turned-friends, fellow animal lovers, familiar faces at market and friendly strangers.
-The sixth, the lone force Torvaldus, with whom she could sit in quiet peace for hours on end.
+The sixth, the lone force Torvaldus, with whom they could sit in quiet peace for hours on end.

 Around the Wynthrox's base usually daily, Syrinq loves being part of this group of knights.
-Whenever they aren't out on a quest, she's usually doing something on her own, though shortly followed by her two beloved pets.
-Whether she's doing a 'normal' activity such as blueprinting and smithing new crafts- Or a 'strange' activity such as sitting for hours in a bush to examine isopods, varies from day to day.
-Otherwise, Syrinq's out trading her craft on the market, petting cats at Peyton's rescue, taking a peaceful stroll in nature or staring at paintings in an art gallery.
-More the type to listen, Syrinq becomes plenty times talkative and funnier alongside folk she's comfortable with- A higher tendency to share what's on her mind, say nonsense out of nowhere and be her true self.
-Despite seemingly in her own world and dreams, Syrinq doesn't mind being brought back by spending quality time with loved ones- Whether it's to slay a vicious dragon, or lose friendships in the span of a board game.
+Whenever they aren't out on a quest, Syrinq's usually doing something on their own, though shortly followed by their two beloved pets.
+Whether they're doing a 'normal' activity such as blueprinting and smithing new crafts- Or a 'strange' activity such as sitting for hours in a bush to examine isopods, varies from day to day.
+Otherwise, Syrinq's out trading their craft on the market, petting cats at Peyton's rescue, taking a peaceful stroll in nature or staring at paintings in an art gallery.
+More the type to listen, Syrinq becomes plenty times talkative and funnier alongside folk they're comfortable with- A higher tendency to share what's on their mind, say nonsense out of nowhere and be their true self.
+Despite seemingly in their own world and dreams, Syrinq doesn't mind being brought back by spending quality time with loved ones- Whether it's to slay a vicious dragon, or lose friendships in the span of a board game.

 — ABILITIES